nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Down the latest version of `Meal360` from [here](https://github.com/AY2223S2-CS2113-F10-3/tp/releases).
+3. Upon the first launch, the app will create a `database` folder in the same directory as the `tp.jar` file.
+This folder will contain all the data files that the app will use.
+Please do not touch these files to ensure smooth operation of the app.
+4. To allow for immediate testing of features, the app comes preloaded with 10 recipes.

 ___